maglianim/angular-typed-forms/src/docs/article.md

 ### Form declaration: a common oversight - TODO
 _description of the type loss when a typed form is wrongly declared (show untyped, inline-typed, custom type)._

-### Nullability management - TODO
-_description of the three ways to declare manage nullability of a form field._

 ### Upgrade at your own pace - TODO
 _description of the process of incremental conversion of a form_